 Reverse the list of words using slicing. - Joining the Words:

-Combine the reversed words into a sentence with " ".join()
+Combine the reversed words into a sentence with " ".join(). - Result:

 The sentence with words in reverse order is produced.